An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “You ready?”
 Suzy asked.

 Mia nodded.
-Of course she was ready, she’d been ready all day.
+Of course she was ready, she’d been ready for this moment all day.
 While everyone else slept off their hangovers from the previous night’s party, Mia had woken with the dawn chorus.
-She’d watered Tanner’s cannabis crop and gathered wood for the night’s fire in a daze, her mind filled with thoughts of the ride to come.
+She’d watered Tanner’s cannabis crop and gathered wood for the night’s fire in a daze, her mind filled with thoughts of the ride to come and the joy it would bring with it.

-She followed Suzy and Wicked Tina through the bushes and onto a gravel path where the motorcycles were parked.
-Twenty-eight of them in total, one for each surviving member of Satan’s Bastards, all with leather saddle-bags draped over the rear seat.
+Her spine tingled as she followed Suzy and Wicked Tina through the bushes and onto the gravel path where the motorcycles were parked.
+Twenty-eight of them in total, one for each surviving member of Satan’s Bastards, all with leather saddle-bags draped over the rear seats from the days when they lived on the road.

 Fat Brenda pulled forward first on her Triumph Bonneville, closely followed by Margot on her Kawasaki Avenger.
-Mia watched Suzy and Wicked Tina follow them down the dirt track, their rear wheels throwing up dust as they went.
-Mia pulled in the clutch and kicked her bike into gear.
+Mia watched Suzy and Wicked Tina follow them down the dirt track, their rear wheels throwing up dust as they went, then pulled in the clutch and kicked her bike into gear.
 She switched on the headlight and rolled forward slowly, both feet scraping along the dirt as she went.
 She had once dropped her bike on the bend where the dirt track met the main road cutting through the nature reserve after her rear wheel slipped in some mud.
-That led to months of taunting about needing stabiliser wheels from the other bikers, and she was determined never to let that happen again.
+That had led to months of taunting about needing stabiliser wheels from the rest of Satan’s Bastards, and she was determined it would never happen again.

 The others had already sped off into the distance by the time Mia reached the end of the dirt track.
 She slipped the clutch and dabbed her way onto the tarmac road, then opened up the throttle and accelerated up to thirty.
-It was a straight road, lined both sides with the silhouettes of tall trees blocking out the stars, and Mia had ridden it so many times she felt she could do it blindfold.
-She twisted the throttle another inch and whooped in joy at the acceleration tugging at her wrists.
+It was a straight road, lined both sides with the silhouettes of tall trees blocking out the stars, and Mia had ridden it so many times over the five years they had been living by the lake she felt she could do it blindfold.
+She twisted the throttle another inch and whooped in joy as the acceleration tugged at her wrists.

 The exit gate came up fast and Mia eased off on the throttle, letting the bike slow itself naturally as she drifted over to the right hand side of the road in preparation.
 She took the T-junction at twenty, and used the whole width of the main road to accelerate out of the sharp corner.
 This was another road Mia knew like the back of her hand.
 She knew every twist and turn, every burnt-out wreck and abandoned vehicle on it.
 So while the other women rode more cautiously in the cloying darkness, Mia kicked up through the gears and accelerated to sixty.

 It didn’t take long to catch up with the other bikes.
 Suzy and Wicked Tina rode two abreast, either side of the dotted white line, trundling along together at a steady fifty, Margot close behind them.
-Fat Brenda took up the rear, and Mia eased off on the throttle as she rode alongside her.
+Fat Brenda took up the rear, and Mia eased off on the throttle so she could ride alongside her.
 They cut through woodland, then crossed a river into open farmland.
-Overgrown fields, long since grown wild, flashed past on both sides, dimly illuminated by the light of the full moon.
+Overgrown fields, long since grown wild, flashed by on both sides, dimly illuminated by the light of the full moon.
 Wicked Tina and Suzy slowed on the approach to a wrecked Ford Cortina straddling the road, and manoeuvred into single file to navigate around it.

 The throaty roar of an accelerating motorcycle came from behind.
 Mia glanced in her wing mirror and saw Fat Brenda coming up fast.
-She eased off on the throttle to let the other woman pull alongside in case it was something important.
-Fat Brenda looked at Mia and shouted something, but the words were lost to the roaring wind.
+She eased off on the throttle to let the other woman pull alongside in case it was anything important.
+Fat Brenda grinned at Mia and shouted something, but the words were lost to the roaring wind.

-Fat Brenda pulled ahead, waving as she sped away into the distance.
-Mia grinned and twisted the throttle another inch, determined not to let Fat Brenda take the lead.
+Fat Brenda pulled ahead, waving her left hand as she sped away into the distance.
+Mia grinned and twisted the throttle another inch, determined not to let her take the lead.
 If she wanted a race, then she was going to get one, and Mia wasn’t going to make it easy for her.
 Norton versus Triumph, Mia versus Fat Brenda, with the winner getting gloating rights for the rest of the night.

 Faster and faster they went down the empty, twisting road.
 Mia’s speedometer nudged eighty.
 Another twist of the throttle sent it to ninety.
 Fat Brenda went for the ton and opened up the gap between them.
 A sharp left-hander came up fast.
 Mia dabbed her rear brake and drifted over to the centre of the road to get an early view around it.
 Fat Brenda moved over to the left to take a racing line around the bend, and disappeared from view.

 Mia instinctively grabbed the front brake and stamped down hard on the rear.
-She came to a halt at the apex of the bend, just in time to see Fat Brenda fling herself off her bike and roll into the hedgerow with her head tucked under her arms.
-Fat Brenda’s motorcycle continued on two wheels, then toppled and spun end over end in a shower of sparks before it thudded into the underside of a tipped-over lorry with a loud metallic clang.
+She came to a halt at the apex of the bend, just in time to see Fat Brenda fling herself off the back of her bike with her arms splayed.
+Her motorcycle wobbled down the road under its own steam for another second or so, then crashed down and spun end over end with a shower of sparks before thudding into the underside of a tipped-over lorry straddling the full width of the road.

 “FB!”
 Mia shouted.

 Fat Brenda sat up and waved.
-She struggled to her feet and limped toward her wrecked bike, shaking her head and mumbling obscenities to herself.
-After a few paces she stopped and turned, then ran back toward Mia.
-Before she got far a deafening explosion knocked her off her feet and sent her sprawling in the centre of the road.
-A huge fireball blossomed out.
+She struggled to her feet with a grunt and limped toward her wrecked bike, shaking her head and mumbling obscenities to herself.
+After a few paces she stopped and spun round, then ran full pelt back toward Mia.
+But before she got very far a deafening explosion knocked her off her feet and sent her sprawling face first in the centre of the road.
+A huge fireball blossomed out from where her motorcycle had been.
 Mia ducked down over her petrol tank and covered her face with her hands as the searing shockwave hit her.
 When she looked up again black clouds of billowing smoke filled her vision.

 “FB!” she yelled, kicking down the Norton’s side-stand.
-She jumped off the bike just as the others pulled up alongside her.
+She jumped off the bike just as the other women pulled up alongside her.
 Suzy stared open-mouthed at the burning wreckage from astride her Honda 400.
 Margot jumped off her Kawasaki and ran with Mia, calling out Fat Brenda’s name.

 “I’m over here,” Fat Brenda shouted.